bluz71/bash-seafly-prompt/README.md

 seafly
 ======

-*seafly* is a modern and informative command prompt for the [Bash](https://www.gnu.org/software/bash) shell.
+*seafly* is a modern, informative and configurable command prompt for the [Bash](https://www.gnu.org/software/bash) shell.

 Inspiration provided by: